Creative Health Hubs

 This model has been developed in line with the New Model of Paediatric Health Services and Sláinte Care, in addition to frameworks and concepts, such as self-management and social prescribing.

-Helium Arts’ Creative Health Hubs are supported by the Arts Council and the Social Innovation Fund Ireland through the Arts to Impact Fund, and Creative Ireland.
-The Cork Hub is supported by Creative Ireland Programme’s National Creativity Fund and the Community Foundation for Ireland and is taking place in partnership with Cork University Hospital’s Arts, Health and Wellbeing Programme and Cork Kerry Community Healthcare.
+Helium Arts’ Creative Health Hubs are supported by the Arts Council, the Social Innovation Fund Ireland through the Arts to Impact Fund, and Creative Ireland.
+The Cork Hub is taking place in partnership with Cork University Hospital’s Arts, Health and Wellbeing Programme and Cork Kerry Community Healthcare.
 The Limerick Hub is taking place in partnership with University Hospital Limerick, Limerick City and County Council and Limerick Culture and Arts Department.

 T: firstname.lastname@example.org | T: 044 9396 960